Application of hydrostatic local thermodynamic equilibrium atmosphere models to interpretations of supersoft X-ray

-For both sources, due to degeneracy in the WD mass~$M$, the standard gradient descent method of searching the statistics-minimum and the confidence interval doesn't allow us to reliably estimate parameter errors.
+For both sources, due to degeneracy in the WD mass,~$M$, the standard gradient descent method of searching the statistics-minimum and the confidence interval does not allow us to reliably estimate parameter errors.
 Therefore, the Bayesian Markov chain Monte Carlo (MCMC) approach was used.
-In particular, we relied on the Bayesian X-ray Analysis~\citep[BXA,][]{Buchner_etal2014, BXA_ascl} package, which allows use of the the nested sampling package UltraNest\footnote{\url{https://johannesbuchner.github.io/UltraNest/}}~\citep[][]{Buchner_etal2014, Buchner2019,Buchner2021, UltraNest_ascl} within~XSPEC and allows to derive the Bayesian evidence and posterior probability distributions.
+In particular, we relied on the Bayesian X-ray Analysis~\citep[BXA,][]{Buchner_etal2014, BXA_ascl} package, which allows for the use of the the nested sampling package UltraNest\footnote{\url{https://johannesbuchner.github.io/UltraNest/}}~\citep[][]{Buchner_etal2014, Buchner2019,Buchner2021, UltraNest_ascl} within~XSPEC and allows us to derive the Bayesian evidence and posterior probability distributions.
 For visualisation of the posterior distributions the \texttt{corner}\footnote{\url{https://corner.readthedocs.io/en/latest}} package~\citep{Foreman-Mackey2016, corner_ascl} was used.
-The results of the modelling for both objects are discussed in the following.
+The results of the modeling for both objects are discussed in the following.

-It should be noted that for low-count spectra the usage of C-statistics~\citep{Cash1979} instead of~$\chi^2$ is recommended, therefore we used its Xspec implementation (\texttt{cstat}) as likelihood function to determine the best-fit parameters.
-The parameter uncertainties are derived from the~$0.16$~and~$0.84$~quantiles of the posterior distribution.
+It should be noted that for low-count spectra the usage of C-statistics~\citep{Cash1979} instead of~$\chi^2$ is recommended; therefore, we used its Xspec implementation (\texttt{cstat}) as likelihood function to determine the best-fit parameters.
+The parameter uncertainties are derived from the~$0.16$th~and~$0.84$th~quantiles of the posterior distribution.
 As there is no convenient criterion of estimating the goodness-of-fit (like $\chi^2_{\nu}$) for~\texttt{cstat}, we will give below the statistics value and the number of degrees of freedom.